About Us / Governance / Corporate Governance

 1.1.
 Composition

-The Board of Director (“Board”) of uab bank is made up of 5 members with majority of the members holding non-executive position.
+The Board of Director (“Board”) of uab bank is made up of four members with majority of the members holding non-executive position.

 Members of the Board of Directors are: